Nagorno-Karabakh conflict: Border clashes (2008–2020)

 In 2014, several border clashes erupted.
 By August, 27 Azerbaijani soldiers had died since the start of the year.
 On 12 November 2014, the Azerbaijani armed forces shot down a Nagorno-Karabakh Defense Army Mil Mi-24 helicopter over Karabakh's Agdam district.
 With the crash, 2014 became the deadliest year for Armenian forces since the 1994 ceasefire agreement, with 27 soldiers killed.
 Six Armenian civilians also died in 2014, while by the end of the year the number of Azerbaijanis killed rose to 39 (37 soldiers and 2 civilians).
 In 2015, 42 Armenian soldiers and 5 civilians were killed as border clashes continued.
 In addition, at least 64 Azerbaijani soldiers also died, according to Armenian sources.

 Over the years, propelled by oil and gas revenues, Azerbaijan embarked in a military build-up.
-In 2015 alone, Baku spent USD $3 billion on its military, more than Armenia's entire national budget.
+In 2015 alone, Baku spent US$3 billion on its military, more than Armenia's entire national budget.

 In early 2016, the most serious clashes until the 2020 war occurred (the 2016 Nagorno-Karabakh conflict).
 Between 1 and 5 April 2016, heavy fighting along the Nagorno-Karabakh frontline left 88 Armenian and 31–92 Azerbaijani soldiers dead.
 One Armenian and three Azerbaijani soldiers were also missing.
 In addition, 10 civilians (six Azerbaijani and four Armenian) were also killed.
 During the clashes, an Azerbaijani military helicopter and 13 unmanned drones were shot down and an Azerbaijani tank was destroyed, while Nagorno-Karabakh lost 14 tanks.

 Continued clashes occurred in 2018.
 Three civilian volunteers were killed in a demining operation in Nagorno-Karabakh on 29 March 2018.
 2020 saw a number of clashes, particularly heavy in July (July 2020 Armenian–Azerbaijani clashes).